Xhades14/Legal-AI/README.md

-# Legal Document Retrieval and Graph Analysis System
+# Legal AI Research Assistant for Commercial Courts

 A comprehensive system for processing Indian legal documents, building knowledge graphs, and implementing semantic retrieval with graph-based reranking for legal case analysis.